Bad reputation: The 10 most hated Premier League clubs in 2024/25

 West Ham United's relocation to the London Stadium and the perceived entitlement of their fanbase have made them unpopular among rival supporters.
 Once a hotbed for hooliganism, West Ham fans today are generally a lot less aggressive, but they still manage to annoy rivals with their 'arrogance' despite a lack of on-field success.

 Aston Villa may not always be at the forefront of Premier League conversations, but they've certainly attracted their fair share of animosity.
 The club's passionate fanbase and their long-standing rivalry with Birmingham City have contributed to this.
-In recent years, this fanbase have been among the most aggressive in the competition, and have been involved in a number of violent, public brawls on game day.
+In recent years, this fanbase has been among the most aggressive in the competition, and has been involved in a number of violent, public brawls on game day.

 Once likable losers, Newcastle United's rise to the upper echelons has changed not only their status in the Prem, but also how they are perceived by fans.
 The main reason for this is that they were bought out by a controversial Saudi-led consortium, which many see as 'sportswashing'.
 There's also the fact that their success has only really come off the back of a lot of money getting thrown at the club.
 Despite this, the Toon Army remains fiercely loyal, adding a little more fuel to the fire.